-The increased antenna height of an STEC SAR system is expected to result in a higher signal-to-noise ratio (SNR) when compared to a conventional stripmap SAR imaging the same swath.
+The increased antenna height is expected to result in a higher signal-to-noise ratio (SNR) when compared to a conventional stripmap SAR imaging the same swath.
 Further, it is worth comparing the SNR to that of a digital beam-forming system utilizing SCORE.